Psychology BS

 Human Development

-This area allows students to focus on issues affecting human development across the lifespan.
-Using a biological, cognitive and socio-emotional perspective, students gain both breadth and depth in the understanding of current issues in child, adolescent and adult development.
+This area of focus allows students to concentrate their plan of study on issues affecting human development across the lifespan.
+Using a biological, cognitive and socio-emotional perspective, students gain both breadth and depth in the understanding of current issues in child, adolescent, and adult development.

 Clinical and Health